Mitgorakh/snow/README.md

 ## status line themes

 snow comes with themes for airline and lightline.
-A separate theme is provided for each variant/background combination.
+A separate theme is provided for each variant+background.

 For instance, to activate the airline theme for `snow_redshift` with dark background: